 - 22+ Incredible Spanish Fruits You Have To Try 2022

 Banana is a superfruit known for its distinctive slender, curvy shape.
 The fruit’s color ranges from green when unripe to different shades of yellow, red, or pink during its maturity.
 It is available year-round, so you can easily grab a bunch to make a smoothie.

 This long and slender fruit is also a fantastic ingredient to whip up mouth-watering desserts featuring bananas.
 There are so many delectable treats you can make from bananas that you’ll never be able to grow bored of this fruit.

 Also known as aubergine, eggplant turns out to be a berry, not a vegetable.
 However, it has culinary uses similar to a vegetable, particularly known for its versatility when cooking in the oven.
 Eggplant has a taste likened to zucchini and is often paired with bold flavors.

 Prepare to dig in this scrumptious baked eggplant parmesan.
 You can see this video to know more:

 3. Ice Cream Beans

 Ice cream beans are native to Central and South America.
-They receive the name for having a trademark vanilla flavor, but some variations will give you the impression of mild horchata.
+These fascinating I-something fruits receive the name for having a trademark vanilla flavor, but some variations will give you the impression of mild horchata.
 They can be eaten fresh out of hand if you like.